taunoha/wp-plugin-vue-spa-boilerplate/README.md

 ## ❗️ Deploy

-The `dist` folder will be overridden each time you run `npm run build`.
+The `dist` folder will be overridden each time you run `npm run build` or `npm run dev`.
 Do not commit this folder to version control.
 If you use any CI/CD pipeline, make sure to trigger the build process as part of your deployment workflow.

 ## 🌶️ Auto-imports